Everything in the Universe is made from one type of thread.

 Space is not a vacuum, it is normal, we are under pressure.

 also...
-I'm sure the vacuum energy of (actually non) empty space is not a vacuum, it is tension on the particle network of threads.
+I'm sure the vacuum energy of (actually non) empty space is not a vacuum, it is tension on the thread network of threads.
 I would bet my life on it.

 It also explains (what they call) Dark Energy... everything is being pulled on (not pushed) equally from every direction.